 2. Opposites Attract

 Take two characters who would normally never be together and put them together.
+Buddy cop movies and romantic comedies often use this as a premise.
 In the movie Speed, it’s Sandra Bullock and Keanu Reeves.
 In Lethal Weapon, it’s Danny Glover and Mel Gibson.

 Work with a concept that fascinates you.
 Your interest will elevate the story.
 Think about hobbies or even your bucket list.
 Make a list of things you always wanted to explore and then dive in.
 If you’re fascinated by it, chances are other people will be too.
 Above all, write it in a way only you could write it.
 Let your passion for the project show.